Protecting the public interest: Queensland Ombudsman

 - revenue produced by, and recurrent costs of, the works, or estimates of revenue and costs

 - present and prospective public value of the works

 - procurement methods used for the works

 - actual suitability of the works in meeting the needs of and achieving the stated purpose of the works.

-The Committee must investigate any issue referred to it by the Legislative Assembly or under an Act, whether or not the issue is within the committee’s area of responsibility.
-The Committee either conducted or commenced the following parliamentary inquiries relating to the TMR’s portfolio in 2018–19:
+The committee must investigate any issue referred to it by the Legislative Assembly or under an Act, whether or not the issue is within the committee's area of responsibility.
+The committee either conducted or commenced the following parliamentary inquiries relating to the department's portfolio in 2019–20:

-- Transport Legislation (Road Safety and Other Matters) Amendment Bill 2019
+- review of the Transport Legislation (Disability Parking and Other Matters) Amendment Bill 2019